lightbreakingnoise/midivolumecontroler/README.md

 with mousewheel you can change font size and that changes window size.

 update:
-now, thanks to KillerBOSS2019 you can tap a note on your midi controler after clicking on a device. this makes the device standard AND standard communication everytime you tap this note.
+now, thanks to KillerBOSS2019 you can assign a note or control on your midi controler after clicking on a device when "make standard" is selected. this makes the device standard AND standard communication everytime you tap this note/control.

 update:
 there is a text entry field where you can enter app to start (with parameters if you want). after adding app you can link this app with a note.